 Any queries in relation to this vaccination should be emailed directly to the team at [email protected] or by telephoning 0300 555 5055.

-The MenACWY vaccine is offered to young people in Year 9 and some Year 10 and protects against meningitis (inflammation of the lining of the brain and spinal column) and septicaemia (blood poisoning) caused by meningococcal groups A,C,W and Y.
+The MenACWY vaccine is offered to young people in Year 9 and some Year 10 and protects against meningitis (inflammation of the lining of the brain and spinal column) and septicaemia (blood poisoning) caused by meningococcal groups A,C,W and Y. Further information about this vaccination can be found on the NHS website here.
+Vaccinations to take place on 8th January 2025.

 Please see below for the leaflet on MenACWY.